 This is why replaced rotors have to be recycled for making other materials, either for domestic or industrial use.

-What Can Old Brake Rotors Be Use For?
+What Can Old Brake Rotors Be Used For?

 Really, it depends on the condition of the brake rotors.
 If they’re in good shape, not rusted or corroded, the rotors can still be used for a few things.

-For those making floor lamp bases, rotors are a great raw material.
+For those making floor lamp bases, rotors are the great raw material.

 When Should Brake Rotors Be Discarded?